craftedbygc/taxi/README.md

 ### deleteCache(url?: string): void
 Remove the cached HTML for the provided URL.
 If no URL provided, remove cache for the current URL.

+### setDefaultRenderer(renderer: string): void
+If you don't like "default" as the name of your default renderer, you can change the default renderer to be anything you like here.

+### setDefaultTransition(renderer: string): void
+Same as `setDefaultRenderer`, but for the transitions instead.

 ### on(event: string, callback: function): void
 Add an [event listener](#events).